 - the Missouri 42 semester-hour block of general education credit; or,

 - the designated general education program at the other institution, provided that the institution certifies the student's completion of that program.

 MSU will also honor an AA or AAT degree from any college or university accredited by a USDE-recognized regional accrediting agency.
-Students with an AA or AAT degree from such an institution will be exempt from the MSU general education requirements (but not the Missouri Constitution Study Requirement; see below).
+Students with an AA or AAT degree from such an institution will be exempt from the MSU general education requirements.
 This is a policy of MSU and may not be recognized by other institutions to which a student may subsequently transfer.

 Students with a two-year degree other than an AA or AAT (for example, an Associate of Science or an Associate of Applied Science) are not exempt from MSU general education requirements on the basis of their degrees unless approved for an exception by the Provost or designee.
 Such students will receive a course-by-course evaluation of their transfer credit that will indicate applicability of their courses to MSU general education requirements.

-Students who have a bachelor's degree from a college or university accredited by a USDE-recognized regional accrediting agency or by the ABHE and who wish to pursue an additional undergraduate degree will be exempt from all general education requirements at MSU but not the Constitution Study Requirement (see below).
+Students who have a bachelor's degree from a college or university accredited by a USDE-recognized regional accrediting agency or by the ABHE and who wish to pursue an additional undergraduate degree will be exempt from all general education requirements at MSU.

 Students who have completed or been exempted from the general education requirements by any of the provisions listed above are not exempt from specific course requirements for their majors, even if those courses may be used to satisfy general education requirements at MSU.

 Special provisions regarding transfer of credit from two-year institutions

 Students are generally awarded only lower division credit for courses completed at two-year institutions.
 Departments may approve individual courses for upper division credit on an individual basis and may require that a student complete a validation examination or course at MSU.